spencerthayer/TorchNoteJS/README.md

 ####So why would I use TorchNoteJS?
 Those other solutions **cost money**, are **complicated to develop** and can't be turned on at the drop of a hat.
 TorchNoteJS is a free solution that is very easy to deploy and more importantly permanently delete.

+####This is too much work.
+The TorchChatJS goal is not about making a one click solution to online communication. *Those do not exist.* Instead it is to be used as part of an encryption suite each part increasing your personal security.
+You can use TorchChatJS without any additional security steps and it will still encrypt your conversation but that doesn't mean your conversation was not intercepted.

 ####Meh, why not just use ... ?
 Yes, there are other solutions for secure EE2E and I suggest you use them if you believe this application is knot sufficient.
 If you do find a legitimate reason to be suspect of TorchNoteJS please create an issue because I really don't want to promote something that is broken.